Brianzchen/particle/README.md

 - If you don't work across the whole monorepo you'll see far fewer dependencies and much faster installs
 - Dependencies and their versions are locked in time by their distribution location.
 With a global cache, you can install a dependency either as an experiment or in another project and have it install also instantly next time
-- Because all dependencies are installed within a workspace you won't experience issues with node or tools not being aware of a monorepo and not being able to resolve a package because of hoisted dependencies while still being able to keep all dependency versions in sync unless `syncDependencies` is disabled
+- Because all dependencies are installed within a workspace you won't experience issues with node or tools not being aware of a monorepo and not being able to resolve a package because of hoisted dependencies while still being able to keep all dependency versions in sync unless `sync_dependencies` is disabled
 - By using a global cache, we won't incur penalties related to installing duplicate dependencies across the monorepo as long if they've been installed in the past

 ## Usage